eclipse-tractusx/item-relationship-service/README.md

 * (Optional) Copy the file `.env.example` to `.env` and provide your Application Insights connection string.
 * Run `docker-compose --profile debug up`
 * This will start additional containers:
-  * [`kafkacat`](https://docs.confluent.io/platform/current/app-development/kafkacat-usage.html), a generic kafka command-line client, used here to output messages to the Docker-compose output stream as they are sent to the broker
-  * [`kafka-ui`](https://github.com/provectus/kafka-ui), a UI interface to manage local kafka cluster, which can be used for similar purposes through a Web UI. `kafka-ui` is available at http://localhost:9090/.
   * [Prometheus](https://prometheus.io/docs/introduction/overview/), a server to collect and query metrics.
 Prometheus is available at http://localhost:9091/.

 ## Work with sample data